FRRouting/frr/doc/developer/ospf-yang-northbound-notes.rst

 ``nb_running_set_entry()`` and child callbacks fetch it with ``nb_running_get_entry()``.
-Unlike RIP, OSPF does not anchor area objects: legacy-compatible cleanup can free an empty area while the RFC 9129 area list node remains present, so area callbacks re-resolve by protocol name and area ID instead of storing a pointer that could outlive the daemon object.
+Unlike RIP, OSPF does not anchor area objects: legacy-compatible cleanup can free an empty area while the RFC 9129 area list node remains present, so area callbacks re-resolve the area by area ID instead of storing an area pointer that could outlive the daemon object.

 .. warning::